shirish93/shirish93.github.io/_ideas/2024-03-15-modern-woodcarving.md

 -   **Community Consent and Participation:** Ensure transparency and obtain formal permission from temple authorities and communities before scanning any designs.
 Collaborate with them throughout the process, incorporating their feedback and ensuring cultural sensitivity.

--   **High-Resolution Scanning:** Utilize cutting-edge 3D scanning technology (e.g., structured light scanners) to capture intricate details, textures, and even minute imperfections of the carvings.
+-   **High-Resolution Scanning:** Use cutting-edge 3D scanning technology (e.g., structured light scanners) to capture intricate details, textures, and even minute imperfections of the carvings.
 This accuracy is crucial for replicating the true essence of the artwork.

 -   **Documentation and Archiving:** Alongside digital models, create detailed documentation of each scanned artifact, including historical information, cultural significance, and traditional carving techniques.
 This archival data will be invaluable for future generations and researchers.